AdobeDocs/campaign-web.zh-Hant/help/v8/personalization/conditions.md

 1. Configure your first variant.
 Hover over **[!UICONTROL Variant - 1]** in the **[!UICONTROL Conditional Content]** pane and click the **[!UICONTROL Add condition]** icon.

-1. A rule builder appears.
+1. A query modeler appears.
 Use profile attributes to create the condition for the first variant of the message and click **[!UICONTROL Confirm]**.
 In this example, we are creating a rule targeting recipients whose language is 'French'.

     ![](assets/condition-email-rule.png){width="800" align="center"}